sonallux/angular-performance-talk/slides.md

 # esbuild [^1]

-- Switch from webpack to esbuild
+- Switch bundler from webpack to esbuild
 - Use `browser-esbuild` as drop-in replacement or `application` builder (>= Angular 17)

 <div class="mt-4" v-click>